SunnyZhiyangHe/sunnyzhiyanghe.github.io/_pages/about.md

 </details>

 ## Talks and Travel {#talks}
+- I gave an invited talk on [Challenges in Scalable Quantum Error Correction](https://sunnyzhiyanghe.github.io/files/Challenges_in_Scalable_QEC.pdf) at the Mathematics of Computation and Algorithms Workshop hosted by IBM.
 - I presented our work on [Extractors](https://arxiv.org/abs/2503.10390) at the [Scalable QEC Workshop](https://error-correction-lab.github.io/QECWorkshop2025/), part of IEEE Quantum Week hosted in Albuquerque.
 We visited their [Watermelon Mountains](/travel#ABQ).
 - I presented our work on [Extractors: QLDPC Architecture for Efficient Pauli-Based Computation](https://arxiv.org/abs/2503.10390) ([Slides](files/Extractors.pdf)) at Yale's YQI and QEC 2025.
 Here are a few [photos](/travel#Yale) taken at Yale, whose [rare book library](https://beinecke.library.yale.edu/) holds a signed copy of Newton's *Philosophiæ Naturalis Principia Mathematica*.
 - I presented our work on [Improved QLDPC Surgery: Logical Measurements and Bridging Codes](https://arxiv.org/abs/2407.18393) at the [Fault-Tolerant Quantum Technologies Workshop](https://www.benasque.org/2024ftqt/) at Benasque, Spain.
 Here are a few [photos](/travel#Benasque) of the mountain town of Benasque.